 - Competing Clubs.

 I sat down and off the top of my head I came up with 52 clubs that had participated in the race.
 Then when I went through the teams in all the races listed on Ron Morrison’s website noted on the front page, I came up with more than 70 clubs.
 There may well be more if some of Ron’s missing results are filled in.
-It is nevertheless an imposing list Even just going through it and noting the once very good clubs (eg Plebeian Harriers whose name I just love) which have become defunct.
-I get 20 – but are ESH and EAC defunct?
+It is nevertheless an imposing list Even just going through it and noting the once very good clubs (eg Plebeian Harriers whose name I just love) which have become defunct, I get 20 – but are Edinburgh Southern Harriers and Edinburgh Athletic Clubs defunct?
 The EAC name has been resurrected but the original EAC which did so well in the race might be defunct!
 I omitted the guest teams listed above and also left out the North Select because it was not a proper club.
 I decided not to include clubs with multiple names such as Racing Club/Reebok/Leslie Deans/Mizuno because they were in essence the same team but came up with problems with all the Edinburgh clubs.
 There have been so many mergers and de-mergers there that it is difficult to know where to start. eg Edinburgh AC had a proud tradition as did ESH – then they merged.
-They could not properly be listed as one club’ nor could the mergers which involved Braidburn, Edinburgh Eastern, etc be ignored.
+They could not properly be listed as one club, nor could the mergers which involved Braidburn, Edinburgh Eastern, etc be ignored.
 In the end I just included every club team in the race regardless of its antecedents.
 The clubs I came up with were as follows

 Aberdeen AAC.
 Aberdeen Metro, Aberdeen University, Annan and District, Ayr Seaforth, Ayrshire AAC;